-In recent years, APIs have become one of the most significant trends in the transformation of organizations into truly digital enterprises.
-Therefore, it’s no wonder that more and more companies who aim to unify software development and testing, tend to favor API Testing.
+In recent years, APIs have become one of the most significant trends in transforming organizations into truly digital enterprises.
+Therefore, it’s no wonder that more and more companies whose target is to unify software development and testing tend to favor API Testing.

-The rise of APIs also has been met by the rise in tools for testing, managing them.
+The rise of APIs also has been met by an increase in tools for testing, managing them.
 While new tools emerge and others go out of demands day by day, here are some helpful reviews and comparisons to help speed up the process of choosing the right API testing solution.
-Let’s get an insight on the highlighted tools!
+Let’s get an insight into the highlighted tools!

-Katalon Studio is a free automation test tool provide a common environment to create and execute UI functional, API/Web services and mobile testing.
+Katalon Studio is a free automation test tool that provides a familiar environment to create and execute UI functional, API, Web, Desktop /Web services, and mobile testing.

 The capability to combine UI and Business levels (API/Web services) for different environments (Windows, Mac OS, Linux) has been considered an advantage of Katalon Studio.

-Katalon Studio supports SOAP and RESTful request with various types of commands (GET, POST, PUT, DELETE) with parameterized capability.
+Katalon Studio supports either SOAP and RESTful requests with various commands (GET, POST, PUT, DELETE) with parameterized capability.

 - Support combination test between UI and API verification.